-The term "Environmental, Social and Governance (ESG) Practices" is part of the corporate culture and methodology, even before this term appears among economic organizations.
-The Company has some work to do with safety, and social responsibility, which we will complete at the moment.
-We believe that successful financial performance follows a systematic approach to sustainability, sustainable processes, non-financial commitments, and community investments.
-We aspire to further work to enhance the contribution of the real estate sector to sustainable development in the economic, environmental and social sectors.
+The term "environmental, social and governance practices" represents part of the company's culture and methodology, even before this term appeared in economic institutions.
+The company had a previous orientation towards paying attention to public safety, and paying attention to social responsibility, which we will continue its path at the present time by supporting segments of society.
+We believe that successful financial performance follows an organized approach towards sustainability, sustainable operations, non-financial commitments and community investments, and we aspire to increase work on enhancing the real estate sector's contribution to sustainable development in the economic, environmental and social sectors.

-Appreciation, and Gratitude
+Appreciation and gratitude